Animal husbandry: Feeding

-Animals used as livestock are predominantly herbivorous, the main exceptions being the pig and the chicken which are omnivorous.
-The herbivores can be divided into "concentrate selectors" which selectively feed on seeds, fruits and highly nutritious young foliage, "grazers" which mainly feed on grass, and "intermediate feeders" which choose their diet from the whole range of available plant material.
-Cattle, sheep, goats, deer and antelopes are ruminants; they digest food in two steps, chewing and swallowing in the normal way, and then regurgitating the semidigested cud to chew it again and thus extract the maximum possible food value.
+Animals used as livestock are predominantly herbivorous, the main exceptions being the pig and the chicken, which are omnivorous.
+Herbivores can be divided into "concentrate selectors", which selectively feed on seeds, fruits, and highly nutritious young foliage; "grazers", which mainly feed on grass; and "intermediate feeders", which choose their diet from the full range of available plant material.
+Cattle, sheep, goats, deer, and antelopes are ruminants; they digest food in two steps, chewing and swallowing in the normal way, and then regurgitating the semidigested cud to chew it again and thus extract the maximum possible food value.

-The dietary needs of these animals is mostly met by eating grass.
+The dietary needs of these animals are mostly met by eating grass.
 Grasses grow from the base of the leaf-blade, enabling it to thrive even when heavily grazed or cut.

-In many climates grass growth is seasonal, for example in the temperate summer or tropical rainy season, so some areas of the crop are set aside to be cut and preserved, either as hay (dried grass), or as silage (fermented grass).
+In many climates, grass growth is seasonal, for example, in the temperate summer or tropical rainy season, so some areas of the crop are set aside to be cut and preserved, either as hay (dried grass), or as silage (fermented grass).
 Other forage crops are also grown and many of these, as well as crop residues, can be ensiled to fill the gap in the nutritional needs of livestock in the lean season.